f3rn4d0n/BitsoChallenge/README.md

 ![Unit testing](Docs/Images/Architecture.png)

+## Design system

+A design system was created for the unification of all the UI elements.
+- Custom fonts were downloaded from [www.fontspace.com](https://www.fontspace.com/sans-andreas-font-f90635)

 ## Testing
 - Each framework has its own unit testing, so any framework must to be tested individually
 - For snapshot testing we use swiftui-preview-snapshots dependency, and each screenshot was saved under `BitsoChallenge/BitsoChallengeTests/__Snapshots__/<ViewTest>`, if you delete any of them, the test will fail but a new screenshot will be taken